vjos/neovim-docker/readme.md

 Use <C-n> and <C-p> to navigate completion menus, and <RETURN>/<TAB> to choose a suggestion or expand a snippet.
 See the Dockerfile for preconfigured extensions.

+## Languages
+### Go
+Go has been set up with coc-go with gofumpt.
+Supports completition, snippets, linting and autoformatting.
+Some features require you to run `go mod init
+<module-name>` first.